vmware-archive/wavefront-opentracing-sdk-go/README.md

 * The `Tags` instance from [Step 1](#1-set-up-application-tags).
 * (Optional) A nondefault source for the reported spans.

-This example creates a `WavefrontSpanReporter` that assigns the default source (the hostname) to the reported spans:
+This example creates a `WavefrontSpanReporter` that assigns the default source (the hostname) to the reported spans.
+<br/>Example:

 ```go
 reporter := reporter.New(sender, appTags)
 ```

-This example creates a `WavefrontSpanReporter` that assigns the specified source to the reported spans:
+This example creates a `WavefrontSpanReporter` that assigns the specified source to the reported spans.
+<br/>Example:

 ```go
 reporter := reporter.New(sender, appTags, reporter.Source("app1.foo.com"))